-The Schematic has been split into parts for clarity.
-The first is the Z80 and expansion connector.
+The first part of the schematic shows the Z80 and two expansion connectors (wired in parallel).
 A simple RC circuit provides a reset pulse.
 BUSRQ is the only input not used, so that is tied high.
-Note A6 is connected directly to the IRQ pin.
-Likewise NMI and HALT are driven direct so these are not suitable for external inputs.
+NMI and HALT are driven directly, and A6 is connected to the IRQ pin, and so none of these are not suitable for external inputs.